 THE JOY OF RIDING AND EXPLORING NATURE

 Every kid in every community deserves the opportunity to know the joy of riding a bike while enjoying the freedom to explore the natural world on two wheels.
-Since 1988 we have taken over 185,000 kids out on scenic, fun and safe riding adventures through gorgeous parks, forests or other natural areas.
+Since 1988 we have taken over 200,000 kids out on scenic, fun and safe riding adventures through gorgeous parks, forests or other natural areas.
 For some on our Discovery Trail Rides this is their first venture beyond the boundaries of their urban neighborhoods!
 For kids in our Adventure Clubs, riding is a regular activity promoting healthy, active lifestyles.

 Group trail riding helps to build confidence that carries over to the classroom with improved academic performance, better grades and healthier, happier social interactions.